 The grieving process differs for everyone.
-Dysfunctional grieving, otherwise known as persistent complex bereavement disorder, can be incredibly debilitating.
-If you are experiencing prolonged grief that is negatively impacting your quality of life, know that what you are experiencing is normal and there are a few things you can do to get some relief.
+Dysfunctional grief, otherwise known as persistent complex bereavement disorder, can be incredibly debilitating.
+If you are experiencing prolonged grief that is negatively impacting your quality of life, know that what you are experiencing is normal and there are things you can do to get some relief.

 Persistent Complex Bereavement Disorder

 The severity, frequency and duration of symptoms in grieving vary widely between people depending on personal circumstances and culture.
 It might be sometimes difficult to determine when a person is suffering from persistent complex bereavement disorder, according to an article in World Psychiatry (June 2009).
 However, it is important to acknowledge the severity of these symptoms because those who experience this type of grief are at an increased risk for suicidal ideation and attempts.
 A study in Psychiatry found that of widows who met the criteria for this type of grief 31 to 62 percent had suicidal ideation.